nickbrewin/NC-RetroGames/README.md

 Please Note You must wait for the system to fully power down before unplugging as doing so will corrupt the SD Card Also please wait a few seconds after shutting down before attemping to turn on again.
+System can take 30 seocnds to boot and will show blackscreen and the LED will turn off briefly.
+Please be patient :)

 **Set Audio Output to HDMI/3.5mm Headphone Jack**